hesterrk/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+-one big object that represents all of our HTML.
+It acts as a bridge between content and the browser.
+The code we see on the browser which is not the HTML in our editor that we write— means we can change it temporarily on the browser.
+It is a way of representing your content, structure and style.
+It is a language neutral API-

 2. What is an event?

+-Events are ways we users interact with the page (every user interaction) Events include: mouse(clicking,scrolling), keyboard activity(highlighting,copy and paste).

 3. What is an event listener?

+-Is a way to prove an event is happening on an element.
+-We attach ‘addEventListener’ method which attaches an event handler to the specified element -The event listener takes 2 arguments: 1st- event to listen for, 2nd- the cb to fire when that event is triggered.
+The cb function is known as the event handler.
+The event handler runs when we detect the event.

 4. Why would we convert a NodeList into an Array?

+So we can gain access to all array methods.

 5. What is a component?

+-small, reusable bundle of functionality
+-not specific to JS
+-can be used to build elements sharing functionality and styling -building styles so they don’t rely on any other element on the page and don’t bleed over into another component

 ### Git Set up